Voj-Aswwin/RecipeGenerator/README.md

 # RecipeGenerator
-A Recipe Generator application built from chatGPT, langchain framework &amp; steamlit
+A Recipe Generator application powered by LLama3.1, Langchain framework ; and steamlit UI